-In addition to cyclical data, further datagrams can be used for asynchronous or event driven communication.
-Besides the logical addressing, the master device can also address a slave device via its position in the network.
+In addition to logical addressing, the master device can also address a slave device via its position in the network.
 This method is used during network boot up to determine the network topology and compare it to the planned topology.

 After checking the network configuration, the master device can assign each node a configured node address and communicate with the node via this fixed address.
 This enables targeted access to devices, even when the network topology is changed during operation, for example with Hot Connect Groups.
 There are two approaches for slave-to-slave communication.
 A slave device can send data directly to another slave device that is connected further downstream in the network.
 Since EtherCAT frames can only be processed going forward, this type of direct communication depends on the network’s topology, and is particularly suitable for slave-to-slave communication in a constant machine design (e.g. in printing or packaging machines).
 In contrast, freely configurable slave-to-slave communication runs through the master device, and requires two bus cycles (not necessarily two control cycles).
 Thanks to EtherCAT’s excellent performance, this type of slave-to-slave communication is still faster than with other communication technologies.

 Line, tree, star, or daisy-chain: EtherCAT supports almost all of topologies.
 EtherCAT makes a pure bus or line topology with hundreds of nodes possible without the limitations that normally arise from cascading switches or hubs.

 When wiring the system, the combination of lines with branches or drop lines is beneficial: the ports necessary to create branches are directly integrated in many I/O modules, so no additional switches or active infrastructure components are required.
 The star topology, the Ethernet classic, can also naturally be utilized.